Hi, I’m Katie, and I’m a reusable snack bag junkie.

 Although a Squooshi isn’t a reusable bag, it is a reusable food pouch and deserves a mention here.

-You can put things in a Squooshi (on Amazon) that you could never put in a bag, like oatmeal, yogurt, smoothies and applesauce.
+You can put things in a Squooshi (on Amazon) that you could never put in a bag, like oatmeal, yogurt, smoothies, and applesauce.
 The Sip’n lid means no spills (phew!) and they’re so. darn. cute.

-Check out my full review to see what you think.
 We tend to put leftover smoothie in them and freeze it for lunch, and my kids love them.
 They are harder to clean than a glass bowl with a lid, which is what I’d send frozen smoothie in otherwise, but it’s a tradeoff for style and fun.

-If you get them, my recommendation is to only get the larger size and just know that they’re a treat, and use a bottle brush to wash them (rinse right away!).
+If you get them, my recommendation is to only get the larger size and just know that they’re a treat and use a bottle brush to wash them (rinse right away!).

 For more reusable lunch container reviews, be sure to check out my bento box review as well!!